tunakahraman/titanic-analysis/README.md

 print(f"--- Duplicate Rows: {duplicates} ---")  # Found 118 duplicates
 ```

 **Note:** 118 duplicate rows found.
-These are passengers with identical data - could be family members with same ticket or data entry duplicates.
+These are passengers with identical data - could be family members with the same ticket or data entry duplicates.
 We kept them for analysis but noted their presence.

 ---